 Q: Can I purchase the MyoFree® Solution for someone else and have it shipped to them?

-You may order and have the item shipped to a different address.
+A: You may order and have the item shipped to a different address.
 Please be certain that the individual receiving the gift will appreciate and use the MyoFree Solution.
 Because the MyoFree Solution is a personal device designed for use inside the mouth, we cannot accept returns.